Yolŋu: Nineteenth century

-In 1883, the explorer David Lindsay was the first colonial white to penetrate Yolngu lands for the purposes of making a survey of its resources and prospects.
+In 1883, the explorer David Lindsay was the first colonial white to penetrate Yolŋu lands for the purposes of making a survey of its resources and prospects.
 He trekked along the Goyder River to reach the Arafura Swamp on the western fringe of Wagilak land.
 In 1884, 10000 mi2 of Arnhem Land was sold by the colonial British government to cattle grazier, John Arthur Macartney.
 The property was called Florida Station and Macartney stocked it with cattle overlanded from Queensland.
 The first manager of the property, Jim Randell, bolted a swivel cannon to the verandah of the homestead to keep the Indigenous people away, while Jack Watson, the last manager of the property, reportedly "wiped out a lot" of "the blacks" living on the coast at Blue Mud Bay.
 During the period of Watson's management, another large massacre is recorded to have happened at Mirki on the north coast of Florida Station.
-The Yolngu people today remember this massacre where many people including children were shot dead.
-The battles between the graziers and the local population resulted in a severe depopulation of Yolngu, but the stiffness of resistance temporarily ended efforts by the intruding balanda to take over further territory, and efforts at settlement ground to a halt.
+The Yolŋu people today remember this massacre where many people including children were shot dead.
+The battles between the graziers and the local population resulted in a severe depopulation of Yolŋu, but the stiffness of resistance temporarily ended efforts by the intruding balanda to take over further territory, and efforts at settlement ground to a halt.
 Monsoonal flooding, disease and the strong resistance from the local Aboriginal population resulted in Florida Station being abandoned by Macartney in 1893.